 Of all the key performance indicators, an employee improvement plan for improving technical skills is comparatively easy.
 A needs assessment may be conducted to begin with to determine the specific areas in which the worker needs development.
 Upon identifying those areas, the manager can then suggest training or job shadowing to rejuvenate or upgrade job skills.
 Though this may be the easiest area to progress in, it is one of the most essential performance indicators when an employee has sub-par job skills that affect the quality of service your customers receive and the profitability of the department and dealerships.

 Inspiration and Enthusiasm

 Additional areas managers may notice room for enhancement is the level of motivation a staff member exhibits.
-Staff who is motivated is also the type who go the extra mile and are fully involved in their job responsibilities.
+Staff who are motivated are also the type who go the extra mile and are fully involved in their job responsibilities.
 Motivation is shown, or not, in all areas they are accountable for.
 Absence of motivation, resourcefulness and engagement can be damaging to the department or even the whole Dealership.
-The Employee Improvement Plan should largely emphasize two things: 1) leveraging each employee strengths/talents, and 2) providing new skills and material that will assist the employee to achieve better in his job.
+The Employee Improvement Plan should largely emphasize two things: 1) leveraging each employee’s strengths/talents, and 2) providing new skills and material that will assist the employee to achieve better in his job.

 Markers, Milestones and Documentation

 An Employee Improvement Plan cannot be operative until the administrator establishes dates or action milestones by which the employee must validate progress.
 An Employee Improvement Plan must be specific, with clear plans on how and when to accomplish the goals and points.
 Maintain documentation of the development plan, provide the employee with a copy and file a copy of the plan in the personnel file.
 This is the type of employment action that requires documentation in the event there is any debate about the existence of a plan or any of the goals identified and achieved.